OmniLayer/spec/README.md

 Existing orders that match are sorted as follows to be applied to the new order:

-1. by unit price, ascending
+1. by unit price, ascending (lowest price first)
-1. then by transaction timestamp, ascending chronological order
+1. then by transaction timestamp, ascending chronological order (oldest first)
-1. then by amount for sale, ascending
+1. then by amount for sale, ascending (smallest amount for sale first)

 If there are no matches for the new sell order or the aggregate amount for sale in the matching orders is less than the amount desired in the new sell order, the new sell order is added to the list of existing sell orders, with the unfulfilled amount for sale.
 Note that when only some coins from an existing order are purchased, the remaining coins from that order are still for sale with the same terms.